anandryadav/anandryadav/README.md

 - 👋 Hi, I’m @anandryadav
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on micro sevice
+- 💞️ I’m looking to collaborate on micro sevice,Data Science and ML.
 - 📫 How to reach me -anandryadav@aol.com

 <!---